apache/helix/src/site/markdown/index.md

 What Is Cluster Management
 --------------------------
-To understand Helix, first you need to understand what is _cluster management_.
+To understand Helix, first you need to understand _cluster management_.
 A distributed system typically runs on multiple nodes for the following reasons:

 * scalability
 * fault tolerance
 * load balancing

-Each node performs one or more of the primary function of the cluster, such as storing/serving data, producing/consuming data streams, etc.  Once configured for your system, Helix acts as the global brain for the system.
+Each node performs one or more of the primary function of the cluster, such as storing and serving data, producing and consuming data streams, and so on.
+Once configured for your system, Helix acts as the global brain for the system.
 It is designed to make decisions that cannot be made in isolation.
-Examples of decisions that require global knowledge and coordination:
+Examples of such decisions that require global knowledge and coordination:

 * scheduling of maintainence tasks, such as backups, garbage collection, file consolidation, index rebuilds
 * repartitioning of data or resources across the cluster
 * informing dependent systems of changes so they can react appropriately to cluster changes
 * throttling system tasks and changes

 While it is possible to integrate these functions into the distributed system, it complicates the code.
-Helix has abstracted common cluster management tasks, enabling the system builder to model the desired behavior in a declarative state model, and let Helix manage the coordination.
+Helix has abstracted common cluster management tasks, enabling the system builder to model the desired behavior with a declarative state model, and let Helix manage the coordination.
 The result is less new code to write, and a robust, highly operable system.

 Key Features of Helix
 ---------------------
-1. Automatic assignment of resource/partition to nodes
+1. Automatic assignment of resources and partitions to nodes
 2. Node failure detection and recovery
-3. Dynamic addition of Resources
+3. Dynamic addition of resources
 4. Dynamic addition of nodes to the cluster
 5. Pluggable distributed state machine to manage the state of a resource via state transitions
 6. Automatic load balancing and throttling of transitions
+7. Optional pluggable rebalancing for user-defined assignment of resources and partitions

 Why Helix
 ---------
-Modeling a distributed system as a state machine with constraints on state and transitions has the following benefits:
+Modeling a distributed system as a state machine with constraints on states and transitions has the following benefits:

-* Separates cluster management from the core functionality.
+* Separates cluster management from the core functionality of the system.
-* Quick transformation from a single node system to an operable, distributed system.
+* Allows a quick transformation from a single node system to an operable, distributed system.
-* Simplicity: System components do not have to manage global cluster.
+* Increases simplicity: system components do not have to manage a global cluster.
 This division of labor makes it easier to build, debug, and maintain your system.

 Build Instructions
 ------------------

-Requirements: Jdk 1.6+, Maven 2.0.8+
+Requirements: JDK 1.6+, Maven 2.0.8+

 ```
     git clone https://git-wip-us.apache.org/repos/asf/incubator-helix.git